anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-flask-forms.md

 * [Autocomplete search bar](#extra) - link to tutorial and hints

 ## Simple Row Display
-We're first going to use radio buttons to let the user choose which row of the silly dataset to view.
+We're first going to use radio buttons to let the user choose which two rows of the dataset to view.

 1. Make a new route and function in your Flask app that just returns the specified row from the dataset, for example:
     ```python